meldontaragon/OriDETracker/README.md

 fix this.

-Problems can also be reported to myself on Discord (Meldon#1653) through either the Ori Runs Discord (invite is available at https://orirando.com/) or the Ori Randomizer Development Discord if you are a member (if you wish to join that Discord you can ask in the Ori Runs Discord).
+Problems can also be reported to myself on Discord (Meldon#1653) through either the [Ori Runs Discord](https://orirando.com/discord) or the Ori Randomizer Development Discord if you are a member (if you wish to join that Discord you can ask in the Ori Runs Discord).

 ## Related Projects
 * [OriDE Randomizer - Current Fork](https://github.com/sparkle-preference/OriDERandomizer)